peterisza/temu-garden-lights-hack/README.md

 # Temu garden lights hack

 I bought 12V-24V outdoor garden lights on Temu.
 Originally, they had two wires and a remote controller.
-I wanted to control them from my smart home, so I modified them to use a custom three-wire bus (0V, data, 24V).
+I modified them to use a custom three-wire bus (0V, data, 24V) to control them from my smart home.

 The label said: